liuxjep/iam/iamuserinv.md

 ## Before you begin
 {: #invite-access}

-To invite users and manage outstanding invitations, you must have at least one of the following types of access:
+To invite users and manage outstanding invitations, you must have at least one of the following types of access.
+Only users can invite others.
+If you use a service ID to authenticate, you can't invite new users to the account.

 * Account owner
 * Cloud Foundry organization manager